Ares-Developers/Ares-docs/new/superweapons/messages.rst

 :tagdef:`[SuperWeapon]Message.InsufficientFunds=CSF label`
   Message displayed if the firing player doesn't have enough money to launch this super weapon.
+:tagdef:`[SuperWeapon]Message.CannotFire=CSF label`
+  Message displayed to the owning player if firing a super weapon using AITargeting fails.
+Defaults to :value:`MSG:CannotFire`.
 :tagdef:`[SuperWeapon]Message.FirerColor=boolean`
   Messages are displayed in the firing house's color scheme.
 Defaults to :value:`no`.